SRP employs over 5,000 people across a variety of careers, but one commonality is that a lot of our employees start in our world-class call center.

 Shon Mack, Residential Customer Service Center Supervisor

-During his time in the call center, he learned the importance and gravity of the impact he had on SRP’s customers.
+During his time in the call center, he learned the gravity of the impact he had on SRP’s customers.
 The position enabled him to polish his soft skills, become an active listener and work quickly and accurately to provide the best customer service experience.

 “All of these skills laid a crucial foundation that I have been able to build upon to advance my career,” he said.